vitmalina/w2ui/src/readme.md

 ## LESS files

 Final CSS files are compiled from LESS counterparts.
 Do not change files in /dist directory.
-In less/src folder you will find all source files for all widgets, as well as mixing and variables.
+In less/src folder you will find all source files for all widgets, as well as mixins and variables.
 If you want to create a new theme, you can clone

 - css/less/w2ui.less